POC Aspire Review

 Our Analysis and Test Results

 Since 2005, POC has been making high-quality safety equipment and apparel for snow sports and cycling.
-Since then, they have veered in alongside longstanding industry giants and become one of the biggest names in performance eyewear.
+In their relatively short tenure they have nudged their way in alongside longstanding industry giants and become one of the biggest names in performance eyewear.
 We tried out the Aspire in Sulphite Yellow with a brown-tinted silver mirror lens and learned that it provides sharp optics and all-around solid performance in a modern, stylish package.

 During testing, the Aspire's Cold Brown Clarity lens with Silver Mirror finish was one of our favorite cylindrical lenses.
 Made by the high-end camera, microscope, and glasses lens manufacturer Carl Zeiss vision, its 22-26% visible light transmission guards against 100% of harmful UV rays and is versatile enough for a variety of light conditions.
 The lens also features a durable nylon construction and POC's "Ripel" hydrophobic lens treatment.